TitouanMelon/ENIB_Robot_Mobile_Ros2/README.md

-# ENIB_Robot_Mobile_Ros2
+# Mobile robot with ROS2

-Project to make a moving robot with communication and sensors
+Project to make a moving robot with communication with ROS2 and sensors His little name is : Humble

 ## Project member
 - Titouan Melon : https://www.linkedin.com/in/titouan-melon